adrianpbe/grid_exp_oe/README.md

 Just implementing and playing with RL algorithms, with a focus on exploration, novelty seeking and open endedness, for grid environment with sparse rewards ([Minigrid](https://github.com/Farama-Foundation/Minigrid) and potentially [Minihack](https://github.com/samvelyan/minihack) and [Crafter](https://github.com/danijar/crafter)).

-While the codebase is planned to be focused on exploration, reward free and novelty seeking algorithms, only a Proximal Policy Optimization (PPO) baseline is implemented at the moment (an RNN version is also available).

 ## Installation